tmfarrell/tmfarrell.github.io/_posts/2017-04-27-a_measure_of_physiological_measure.md

 data point?
 That is, how much volume should we gather with each sample to select a portion representative of that individual's whole blood?

-This also leads naturally into thinking about spatial **resolution**, which for blood would be anatomical locations of sample collection: arms vs legs, arterial vs venous vs capillary.
+This also leads naturally into thinking about **spatial resolution**, which for blood would be anatomical locations of sample collection: arms vs legs, arterial vs venous vs capillary.
 If we have it at one location, say a venous port in one of the arms, this would be of a smaller spatial resolution than if the samples were from multiple locations at each data point, say a venous port in an arm and a leg.
 (This would also probably increase scale as well, since in this case there is a relationship between spatial resolution and scale.)

-Then we could also think about temporal resolution: how often do we have to/ should we sample to capture the most relevant physiological/ functional dynamics in blood?
+Then we could also think about **temporal resolution**: how often do we have to/ should we sample to capture the most relevant physiological/ functional dynamics in blood?
 That is, what are the frequency ranges that capture the most interesting biomolecular dynamics in blood?

-And invasiveness: are there ways in which we can measure biomolecular composition in blood without a port, without drawing blood outside the body?
+And **invasiveness**: are there ways in which we can measure biomolecular composition in blood without a port, without drawing blood outside the body?
 This differientiates approaches: to take blood out of the body would likely take a biochemical approach (some sort of immunological assay) whereas to measure inside without taking out would likely need a biophysical one (taking physical measurements that are representative